tidyverse/dplyr/revdep/problems.md

 *   checking examples ...
 ERROR
     ```
     ...
+    This warning is displayed once every 8 hours.
     Call `lifecycle::last_warnings()` to see where this warning was generated.
     Error: `x` must be a vector, not a `grouped_df/tbl_df/tbl/data.frame/surv_group_by` object.
     Backtrace: